 This list is not all-inclusive.
-The estimated revenue loss from the above-mentioned list is \$430.0 million per year.
+The estimated revenue loss from the above-mentioned adjustments to federal income is \$26.5 million per year.

 In addition to the exclusions listed above, West Virginia law allows the following exclusion to aid low-income families.